 Then continue dedicating yourself to your home.
 Start from the entrance, passing the smudge near the door, on the walls, without forgetting the floor.
 Dedicate yourself to the individual rooms.
-Also, concentrate in the corner.
-It will be your instinct to guide you to the areas you need to purify with greater intensity.
+Also, concentrate on the corner.
+Your instinct will guide you to the areas you need to purify with greater intensity.

 During the ritual, I see that the smoke fades, so I proceed with a new small flame that I immediately extinguish.
 Leave the Palo Santo in a saucer to finish the combustion when you have finished.